It’s true: you can teach kids basic math for free. Anytime, anywhere. Math is all around us, and children are born with the desire to learn.

 This type of math involves grasping and touching everything and moving one’s body to measure the distance.

 For example, my kids like to sort big and small nature finds and call them “mommies and daddies” and “babies”!

 You can find anything in your house and group them in the aforementioned ways.
 This also teaches them organization skills!

-I love the moment in the above picture, because the window chain is obviously way out of reach for my son.
+In the above picture, the window chain is obviously way out of reach for my son.
 But he’s so determined to try and doesn’t even come close.
-I let him try, because he’s developing spatial awareness
+I let him try because he’s developing spatial awareness

 Teach basic addition and subtraction for free